isomerpages/cris-precise/_for-collaborators/Resources/Data Access Principles (PRECISE SG100K).md

 objectives are within the scope of the approved data request.
 Projects involving use of TRUST data will also require pre-publication review by TRUST.</p>
-<p>Researchers shall follow the authorship and acknowledgement instructionslisted
+<p>Researchers shall follow the authorship and acknowledgement instructions
-in the Data Access Agreement.</p>
+listed in the Data Access Agreement.</p>
 <p>PRECISE-SG100K will not claim rights to inventions and associated Intellectual
 Property Rights (IPRs) developed by researchers using the PRECISE-SG100K resource, unless the team and/or its members had made inventive contribution